shred/acme4j/src/site/markdown/challenge/tls-sni-01.md

 # tls-sni-01 Challenge

+> **DEPRECATED:** According to the ACME specifications, this challenge will be replaced by [tls-sni-02](./tls-sni-02.html).
+However, _Let's Encrypt_ does not currently support `tls-sni-02`.
+For the time being, _acme4j_ supports both challenges.
+To be on the safe side, request both challenges and process the one that is returned.

 With the `tls-sni-01` challenge, you prove to the CA that you are able to control the web server of the domain to be authorized, by letting it respond to a SNI request with a specific self-signed cert.

 After authorizing the challenge, `TlsSni01Challenge` provides a subject: